 Truly, people (not just children) are known by their behavior.
 Establishing what conduct is wise, pure, and upright, then, becomes foundational to anyone’s interpretation and explanation for a child’s behavior.

-In today’s culture, however, there is an abundance of moral systems which attempt to explain the etiology of human behavior, and many of these moral systems directly oppose God’s Holy Word.
+In today’s culture, however, there is an abundance of moral systems that attempt to explain the etiology of human behavior, and many of these moral systems directly oppose God’s Holy Word.

 Christians are those who not only have an intimate covenant relationship with the one true God, but they also have embraced God’s moral system found in His Word.
 Despite the claim to have embraced God’s righteousness and standard, antithetical moral systems—presenting themselves as altruistic and scientific—have crept into the church and convinced many that sickness or physical defect could cause children’s moral behavior.

-One of the most well known and widely accepted secular moral systems in the today’s church is that of psychiatry found in the Diagnostic and Statistical Manual of Mental Disorders, 5th ed.
+One of the most well-known and widely accepted secular moral systems in today’s church is that of psychiatry found in the Diagnostic and Statistical Manual of Mental Disorders, 5th ed.
 (DSM-5).
 The DSM-5 is a book of 400+ systematized and categorized interpretations of all sorts of human behavior and ways of thinking.

 This “psychiatric bible” is an apparent attempt to replace God’s moral system.
 Psychiatrist and co-founder of the World Federation of Mental Health, Brock Chisholm once said,